XichanWang/learngit/readme.txt

-git is a distributed version control system. git is free software createing new branch so easy
+git is a distributed version control system. git is free software createing new branch so easy and quick